Perunthenaruvi Project

 Perunthenaruvi Project is a tourism and hydroelectric power project at Perunthenaruvi near Vechoochira in Ranni, Kerala, India.
 The Kerala Tourism Development Corporation has launched the Perunthenaruvi tourism project as part of the eco-tourism chain linking Achankovil, Gavi, Konni and Ranni.

-In 22 October 2017, the Chief Minister of Kerala launched the 6-MW hydroelectric power project by Kerala State Electricity Board in Perunthenaruvi.
+On 22 October 2017, the Chief Minister of Kerala launched the 6-MW hydroelectric power project by Kerala State Electricity Board in Perunthenaruvi.
 It is the smallest hydroelectric power project in the Pamba River.